Need to talk? Call 1800 882 436.

 • It is often caused by hormonal changes and exposure to sunlight.

-• Using sunscreen and protecting your skin from the sun can help improve melasma and prevent it coming back.
+• Using sunscreen and protecting your skin from the sun can help improve melasma and prevent it from coming back.

 • Melasma can be hard to treat, but if you have developed melasma during pregnancy there's a good chance it will fade after your baby is born.